uscdev/shib-service/README.md

 Base Apache Web Server with USC Shibboleth configuration.

 Use this container as a base for your web-based shib-protected applications.
+This container is tagged on docker hub as [uscdev/shib-service](https://hub.docker.com/r/uscdev/shib-service/).

 This container is designed to be extended.
 Create a new container based on this image and add content in the */var/www/html* directory.